sisl/astra-rl/docs/tutorials/quick_start_training.md

 ## Step 1: Setup

-Please see the [README](../../README.md) for full setup instructions.
+Please see the [main documentation](../index.md) for full setup instructions.
 Here's a quick recap:

 ```bash
 # Install the ASTRA-RL toolbox